 After graduation Jim worked for several large corporations including Honeywell and Univac before realizing he “did not feel comfortable in the large corporate structure.”
 With four employees and a $15,000 second mortgage on his house, he began his own company – a small printed circuit shop – with the goal “to bring high technology printed circuits out of research and into industry.”
 His company, Details, Inc., became the fastest quick-turn-around engineering prototype circuit board shop in the United States, with a company client list that included Compaq, IBM, Apple, and Motorola, before being sold in 1997.
 “I’ve been blessed with more than I ever thought possible,” Jim has said.
 “It’s time to give some of that back.”

 Because of Jim and Sue Swenson’s strong commitments to students and to education, the Swenson College of Science and Engineering continues to build on its tradition of excellence.
-Today, with the foundation’s continued support,13 summer undergraduate research scholarships are made available annually at UMD and 30 students are currently receiving full-tuition scholarships.
 In transforming the college, they have transformed lives.